SyncfusionExamples/How-to-handle-the-empty-points-gap-in-.NET-MAUI-Cartesian-Chart/README.md

 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-For more details, refer to the KB on [How to handle the empty points gap in .NET MAUI Cartesian Chart]()
+For more details, refer to the KB on [how to handle the empty points gap in .NET MAUI Cartesian Chart]()